gnosis/dex-research/dFusion/dFusionSpec.md

 In the anchor contract, we have the following functionality for this process:

-Anyone can propose a transition to the anchor contract by providing the required information and by providing a very high bond.
+Anyone can propose a transition to the anchor contract by providing the required information and by providing a very significant bond.
 It is not required to provide the snark in the first place:
 ```
 Function submitTransitionInformation( bytes32 oldstate, bytes32 newstate)
 ```
-In case the send-transition information is incorrect, anyone can challenge it by also providing a huge bond and calling the following function.
+In case the send-transition information is incorrect, anyone can challenge it by also providing a significant bond and calling the following function.
 ```
 Function challengeTransitionInformation( bytes32 oldstate, bytes32 newstate)
 ```